Online Therapy is going strong at CFCE!

 Tell Me More About How Online Therapy Works!

-You set up an appointment with a licensed therapist (or therapist intern) as you typically would via our email (Info@cfcenj.com) or by calling our office (609-714-8400).
+You can schedule an appointment with a licensed therapist (or therapist intern) as you typically would via our New Client Inquiry form or by calling our office (609-714-8400).

 The appropriate forms will be emailed to you.
 You will be asked to complete them before your first appointment.

-Prior to each online session, you will receive an invitation via email for your appointment containing a link to a “Google Meet” session at the agreed upon day and time.
+Prior to each online session, you will receive an invitation via email for your appointment containing a link to a “Google Meet” session on the agreed upon day and time.

-As mentioned, CFCE utilizes Google Meet, which is a HIPAA-secure video conferencing platform to maintain confidentiality and privacy.
+- CFCE utilizes Google Meet, a HIPAA-secure video conferencing platform to maintain confidentiality and privacy.

-If you do plan to use a tablet/Ipad, you will need to download the free version of Google Meet.
+- If you plan to use a tablet or iPad, you will need to download the free version of Google Meet.
 You can download this from the Apple Store or Google Play.

-We do not necessarily recommend using a smartphone for your session because of the small screen size, but this is useful as a backup in case you encounter challenges on your computer.
+**We do not always recommend using a smartphone for your session because of the small screen size, but this is useful as a backup in case you encounter challenges on your computer.

 - Prepare a quiet and private place with good light, preferably in room with a good connection to the Internet